Caf Confederation Cup: Gor Mahia FC paired against Egyptian giants Zamalek | Goal.com

 The groups have been settled, who are you backing to reach the next round? #TotalCAFCC pic.twitter.com/eBoCHrBBjy— CAF (@CAF_Online) January 21, 2019

-Other teams in Group D include NA Hussein from Algeria, and Petro Atletico from Angola.
+Other teams in Group D are NA Hussein from Algeria and Petro Atletico of Angola.

 Gor Mahia under coach Hassan Oktay, will host five-time African champions Zamalek in their opening group game on February 3, before visiting Angolan side Petro Atletico in their second match on February 13.

-The third round will see K'Ogalo welcome Algerian outfit Hussein Dey on February 24 and then travel to the North African county to play the side on March 3.
+The third round will see K'Ogalo welcome home Algerian outfit Hussein Dey on February 24 and then travel to the North African country to play the side in the return leg on March 3.

 The Kenyan champions will face an away trip to Zamalek on March 10, before the final round on March 17 against Petro Atletico of Angola.
 The top two teams in each group will advance to the quarters, whose draw will be held on March 20.